ClaytonJaksha/Lab4/README.md

 ## Code Walkthrough
 We need to first include our microprocessor's library and the header file `pong.h` in order to include the functions we will reference in the `main()` loop.
 Also, we will declare and define the global variables `m`,`i`,`j` since they are used in all parts of the code.
 #### Etch-A-Sketch
+This first portion calls the MSP430 library and declares the functions found in `nokia_basic.asm`.
+Then it goes on to declare constants that wil be useful throughout the code.
 ```
 #include <msp430g2553.h>